 Chappelle didn’t support Trump in that he wanted him to win the election.
 In fact, he voted for Hillary Clinton.
 But he did support the idea of getting behind him after he won.
 Chappelle appeared on SNL following the election results and encouraged everyone to back the new president.
 “I’m gonna wish Donald Trump luck, and I’m going to give him a chance, and we the historically disenfranchised demand that he give us one too,” he said.

-However, four months later at the Robin Hood New York City benefit, he apologized for asking people to give Trump a chance.
+However, four months later at the Robin Hood New York City benefit, he apologized.
 “I was the first guy on TV to say ‘Give Trump a chance.’
 I f–ked up.
 Sorry,” Chappelle said.

 The famous American Idol musician and former Celebrity Apprentice contestant didn’t endorse Trump as a presidential candidate.
 After all, Aiken is a Democrat.
 But he did defend Trump as he thought he didn’t deserve to be called a racist.
 However, Aiken now regrets this.
 In the brutally honest tweet above, Aiken calls himself a dumbass and apologizes.